 The report mentioned above provides a description of both the completed activities and the planned activities.

-Describe actual or expected results of measures mentioned above, as well as goals and activities for the coming reporting year :
+Describe actual or expected results of the measures, as well as goals and activities for the coming reporting year :

 The objective is to minimize the risk of forced labor, acknowledging that stopping the overall problem is beyond our control.